iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Fourier Cosine Series.md

 Why are we bothering with the $\cos$ series again?
 When we already had the $\sin$ series for the separation of variable?

-We are going to keep using the heat equation, the same example we showed for [[Separation of Variables]].
+We are going to keep using the heat equation, the same example we showed for [[Separation of Variables for Heat and Waves]].

 Let's insulate the end of the rods.
 And then, we will have the **Neuman Boundary conditions**, which is giving us: